globalise-huygens/necessary-reunions/README.md

 ### Map Viewer

-An interactive viewer _re:Charted_ for exploring annotated VOC maps of Kerala from the Leupe collection at the National Archives in The Hague.
+An interactive viewer _re:Charted_ for exploring annotated VOC maps of Kerala from the collections (e.g. 4.VEL) of the National Archives in The Hague.
 The viewer displays historical maps served via IIIF alongside georeferenced overlays (powered by [Allmaps](https://allmaps.org/)) and supports browsing of automatically generated annotations, including handwritten text recognition (HTR) results and computer-vision-detected iconography.
 Logged in users can create, edit, and geotag annotations stored in our annotation repository, a project instance of [AnnoRepo](https://github.com/knaw-huc/annorepo).

 Direct link: https://necessaryreunions.org/viewer